Frequently Asked Questions

 The program application process is open to all federally staffed airports in the United States that require security screening services.

-No. The TWIC® card is the property of TSA.
+No. The TWIC card is the property of TSA.

 Yes, TSA is committed to promoting the freedom, dignity, and equality of all people, including LGBTQIA+.
-Individuals who apply for TWIC®, including persons utilizing a non-binary and gender non-conforming identity document, may self-select Male, Female, or Another Gender as their gender when applying for TWIC®.
+Individuals who apply for TWIC, including persons utilizing a non-binary and gender non-conforming identity document, may self-select Male, Female, or Another Gender as their gender when applying for TWIC.

 U.S. Coast Guard policy allows workers who meet certain requirements to continue to have access to a regulated facility while waiting for their replacement card.
-One of the conditions is to have a receipt showing that you ordered a replacement card.
+One of the conditions is to have a receipt showing you ordered a replacement card.
 Please contact the U.S. Coast Guard for further details on their policy.

-Individuals with an active TWIC® may call (855) 347-8371 weekdays, between 8 a.m. and 10 p.m.
-ET, to request a gender data update with the TWIC® Program.
-Please note, updating your gender will not impact your TWIC® status.
+Individuals with an active TWIC may call (855) 347-8371 weekdays, between 8 a.m. and 10 p.m.
+ET, to request a gender data update with the TWIC Program.
+Please note, updating your gender will not impact your TWIC status.

-TWIC® card holders may renew their TWIC® card online up to one year prior to the expiration date printed on their card and up to one year after their card expires.
+TWIC card holders may renew their TWIC card online up to one year prior to the expiration date printed on their card and up to one year after their card expires.
 After one year, you will be considered a new enrollee, subject to the standard in-person enrollment process.
 To be eligible for online renewal, you must be a U.S. citizen, U.S. national, or a lawful permanent resident.

 If you have changed your name since enrollment, you must contact the TSA Help Center at 855-DHS-UES1 (855-347-8371) to update your name before renewing online.
-If you are not eligible for online renewal, you can follow the same steps as a new applicant to renew your TWIC® card in person at an enrollment center.
+If you are not eligible for online renewal, you can follow the same steps as a new applicant to renew your TWIC card in person at an enrollment center.

 No. If you find your card after ordering a replacement, then you should destroy the old card or return it directly to TSA to the address on the back of the card.

-You can select gender on your TWIC® application that is most appropriate for you - Male, Female, or Another Gender.
-The gender on your identification document does not have to match the gender you select on your TWIC® application.
+You can select gender on your TWIC application that is most appropriate for you - Male, Female, or Another Gender.
+The gender on your identification document does not have to match the gender you select on your TWIC application.
 Medical certification or a physician's letter is not required when enrolling with a gender that does not match the gender on your identification documents.

 If TSA finds potentially disqualifying information, TSA will send you a letter with instructions on how to proceed.
+Review each potential disqualifying offense on the letter to determine if it is accurate as shown.
+As part of your redress, you may request an Appeal, a Waiver, or both.

 The legal interpretation of the phrase “field of transportation” as it relates to fees covering the cost of vetting services can be found on the Federal Register as Docket ID TSA-2016-0001.

 Foreign nationals who perform maritime services in the United States and require access to secure areas of facilities and vessels can apply for this type of B-1 visa, specifically designed for the TWIC program.
-These individuals are required to meet the eligibility requirements set forth by the Department of State for a B-1 visa (‘Temporary Visitor for Business’) and are required to provide an official letter from their employer stating that a TWIC is required to perform the individual’s job in the maritime industry.
+These individuals are required to meet the eligibility requirements set forth by the Department of State for a B-1 visa (“Temporary Visitor for Business”) and are required to provide an official letter from their employer stating a TWIC is required to perform the individual’s job in the maritime industry.

 This letter must be provided to the relevant U.S. Embassy or Consulate as part of the individual’s visa application.
-The employer letter must contain details such as the type of work performed by the individual, the location and duration of the work, as well as employer contact information is required if additional information or follow up is necessary.
+The employer letter must contain details such as the type of work performed by the individual, the location and duration of the work, as well as employer contact information if additional information or follow up is necessary.

-Information about TWIC® readers can be found on the U.S. Coast Guard Homeport website.
+Information about TWIC readers can be found on the U.S. Coast Guard Homeport website.